hcsaba1982/ms-advanced/advanced training/7-extending-policies-to-external-hosts/README.md

 ## 7.2.
 Emulate a running service

-We will use netcat to listen in a port for demonstration purposes, simulating an application listening on port 7777.
-For that, open a second tab to the lab (`http://<LABNAME>.lynx.tigera.ca`), and once logged in, execute the command:
+We will use netcat to simulate an application listening on port 7777 on the bastion node.
+Open a second tab to the lab (`http://<LABNAME>.lynx.tigera.ca`), and once logged in, execute the following command.

 ```
 netcat -nvlkp 7777